-The Company is not covered under section 135 of the Companies Act, 2013 and no CSR expenditure has been incurred during the period.
+The applicability of CSR under section 135 (5) of the Companies Act, 2013 is not applicable as its average net profit of the Company is Nil due to continuing losses for three years.
+Hence no CSR expenditure has been incurred during the period.

-Note: - 38 Other disclosures
+Note:- 38 Other disclosures

 - a) Some of the balances shown under debtors, advances and creditors are subject to confirmation / reconciliation/ adjustment, if any, The Company has been sending letters for confirmation to parties.
-However, the Company does not expect any material dispute w.r.t. the recoverability/payment of the - b) In the opinion of the management, the value of current assets, loans and advances on realization in the ordinary course of business, will not be less than the value at which these are stated in the balance sheet. - An amount of Rs 21.25 Crores (Previous year : Nil) under Claims recoverable from Client, relates to Bills related to Utility shifting- Rs 2.67 Crores and Change of Scope (COS) works for Rs 18.58 Crores , which are due from the National Highways Authority of India (NHAI).
-In previous years the COS receivables were classified as trade receivables, while the dues related to Utility shifting being reimburseable from Client were classified under "Other Financial Assets"- Others.
-These dues are still under reconciliation and certification from the Client and hence classified under Claims recoverable from Client, in the current year. - An amount of VAT on works contract receivable for Rs 57.47 Lakhs is appearing in 'other receivables' under Current Assets Other Financial Assets (Note 7.4) being the VAT deducted by NHAI in the previous VAT regime on utility shifting.
+However, the Company does not expect any material dispute w.r.t. the recoverability/payment of the same. - b) In the opinion of the management, the value of current assets, loans and advances on realization in the ordinary course of business, will not be less than the value at which these are stated in the balance sheet. - c) An amount of Rs 21.07 Crores (Rs 21.25 Crores) under Claims recoverable from Client (note 7.3), relates to Bills related to Utility shifting.
+Rs 2.67 Crores and Change of Scope (COS) works for Rs 18.40 Crores, which are due from the National Highways Authority of India (NHAI).
+These dues are still under reconciliation and certification from the Client and hence classified under Claims recoverable from Client, in the current year. - d) An amount of VAT on works contract receivable for Rs 57.47 Lakhs is appearing in 'other receivables' under Current Assets Other Financial Assets (Note 7.3) being the VAT deducted by NHAI in the previous VAT regime on utility shifting.
 Efforts are being made for recovery of the same from the Client / Tax Department.
-Recovery of amount due from NHAI on account of Utility shifting is under reconciliation. - During the financial year ended 31.3.2022, Company has raised invoice to NHAI for work done under Change of Scope of Rs 7.86 Crore (Rs.
-11.66 Crore for 31/03/2021).
-This Amounts reflected as claims recoverable from Client (Note 7.4) and these amounts are under reconciliation with the NHAI and is yet to be received from / confirmed by NHAL. - Certain prior periods amounts have been reclassified for consistency with the current period presentations.
-These reclassifications have no effect on the f) reported results of operations.
-Also, previous year figures are shown under bracket () to differentiate from current year figures. - IRCON International Limited, the Holding Company vide board approval dated August 12, 2021 has waived interest on its Loan for the period October 01, 2019 till March 31, 2024.
-The Company has measured fair value of the loan and the difference between fair value and the loan amount has been presented as "Deemed Capital Contribution" under Other Equity in accordance with provisions of Ind AS. (refer note 11)
+Recovery of amount due from NHAI on account of Utility shifting is under reconciliation. - Certain prior periods amounts have been reclassified for consistency with the current period presentations.
+These reclassifications have no cifect on the reported results of operations.
+Also, previous year figures are shown under bracket () to differentiate from current year figures. - f) IRCON International Limited, the Holding Company vide board approval dated August 12, 2021 has waived interest on its Loan for the period October 01, 2019 till March 31, 2024.
+The Company has measured fair value of the loan and the difference between fair value and the loan amount has been presented as "Deemed Capital Contribution" under Other Equity in accordance with provisions of Ind AS. (refer